stackbit/jamstackthemes/content/theme/headless-gatsby-multilang.md

   - DatoCMS
 archetype:
   - Blog
+  - Business
+  - Personal
-description: A multilingual blog starter for Gatsby completely driven by an headless CMS.
+description: The most powerful multilanguage blog starter for Gatsby.
+Completely headless.
 stale: false
 ---

-# Headless Multilingual Starter for Gatsby with DatoCMS
+# Headless Multilanguage Starter for Gatsby

-A multilanguage blog starter for Gatsby completely driven by an headless CMS.
+The most powerful multilanguage blog starter for Gatsby.
+Completely headless.

 ## Features

-* 100% Headless: create pages and articles, manage languages, branding, menus, posts per page, SEO, PWA settings, slugs and much more directly on DatoCMS.
-* Localize everything: Translate slugs, SEO meta tags, PWA settings, alt tags, WAI-Aria attributes, menus and much more directly on DatoCMS.
+* 100% Headless: Define languages and translate pages, posts, slugs, SEO meta tags and PWA settings directly on DatoCMS.
-* Localized SEO meta tags injection
-* Language switcher component swapping between different and equal slugs per locale
+* Language switcher component swapping between different slugs/paths per locale
-* Automatic internal links localization using DAST and custom <Navigator /> component
+* Automatic and easy internal links localization using custom Navigator component
+* User preferred language detection and redirection
+* Built-in support for RTL languages such as Arabic or Hebrew
-* Multiple per-locale PWA manifest files generation on build time, dynamically injected to <head /> based on current language.
+* Per-locale PWA webmanifest files generation on build time, dynamically injected according to the page locale.
-* Correspondent localized content queried directly inside components by using GraphQL and useStaticQuery
-* Browser locale detection and redirection
+* Support for any language code path such as "/en-GB" or "/en"
+* 404 page displaying localized content according to the user preferred language
+* Choose which post or category to translate (and generate) for each locale.
-* Paginated archive pages, prev/next article navigation, social sharing and synthax highlighting.
+* Related posts, social sharing and synthax highlighting.
+* Dark mode with CSS variables
+* Built without any internationalization plugin, just Gatsby APIs.